-Supplier engagement Work with supplier to engage with local communities Cuppilor origination Work was supplied to origing of was local communitation
+Supplier engagement Work with supplier to engage with local communities

 Currently Conagra Brands manages the potential impact of the drought in California by contracting with growers with well access on their grounds or farm in the Delta and have water rights.
 By doing so, we are able to work with growers that will have the ability to irrigate their fields to better control the outcome of the crop.
 Additionally, Conagra Brands has contingency plans in place to obtain tomato paste from alternate suppliers to ensure other facilities are not impacted by the drought if unable to receive tomato paste from our facility in California.